perfanalytics/pose2sim/README.md

 ##### N.B:.
 Please set undistort_points and handle_LR_swap to false for now since it currently leads to inaccuracies.
 I'll try to fix it soon.

 > **_News_: Version 0.7:**\
-> **Multi-person analysis is now supported!** Team or combat sports can now take advantage of Pose2Sim.\
+> **Multi-person analysis is now supported!**\
+> Team sports, combat sports, and ballroom dancing can now take advantage of Pose2Sim full potential.\
-> Other recent releases: Automatic batch processing, Marker augmentation, Blender visualizer.
+> **Other recently added features**: Automatic batch processing, Marker augmentation, Blender visualization.
 <!-- Incidentally, right/left limb swapping is now handled, which is useful if few cameras are used;\
 and lens distortions are better taken into account.\ -->
 > To upgrade, type `pip install pose2sim --upgrade`.
->

 <br>

 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.
 It aims to provide a free tool to obtain research-grade results from consumer-grade equipment.
-Any combination of phone, webcam, GoPro, etc can be used.
+Any combination of phone, webcam, GoPro, etc. can be used.

 Pose2Sim stands for "OpenPose to OpenSim", as it uses OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and leads to an OpenSim result (full-body 3D joint angles).
-Other 2D pose estimators such as BlazePose, DeeplLabCut, AlphaPose, etc. can now be used as inputs.
+Other 2D pose estimators such as BlazePose (MediaPipe), DeepLabCut, AlphaPose, can now be used as inputs.

 If you can only use one single camera and don't mind losing some accuracy, please consider using [Sports2D](https://github.com/davidpagnon/Sports2D).